 The 1980s were undoubtedly the golden years for shred and shredders in general, with heavy metal guitar techniques developing at lightning speed – ultimately culminating in a late 1980’s peak.

-This ‘golden age’ of shred / neoclassical metal predominantly revolved around the impressive roster of sweep-picked arpeggio afficionados, harmonic minor scale masters, finger-tapping geniuses and jaw-dropping whammy bar abuses who recorded mostly instrumental albums for Mike Varney’s Shrapnel Records label.
+This ‘golden age’ of shred / neo-classical metal predominantly revolved around the impressive roster of sweep-picked arpeggio aficionados, harmonic minor scale masters, finger-tapping geniuses and jaw-dropping whammy bar abusers who recorded mostly instrumental albums for Mike Varney’s Shrapnel Records label.

 Racer X – Street Lethal (1986)

 Racer X‘s scintillating 1986 debut showcased the enormous talent of Paul Gilbert, a still in his teens shredder of frightening ability.